ZachDNichols/ZachDNichols/README.md

 # Hello!
 My name is Zach Nichols (he/him)
-I'm a computer science major at Bemidji State University 🦫.
-I currently know Python, C#, C++, Rust, HTML, CSS, and JavaScript.
+I'm a computer science graduate from Bemidji State University.
+I currently work as a software engineer at DigiKey.
 <br>
 <br>
-I am currently working on a couple of personal projects, mainly a game at the moment.
-I hope to eventually get more involved in open-source projects.
+While I am mainly busy with work-related coding projects, you'll see the occasional thing here that I found interesting enough to work on outside of work.